Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/files_used.md

 The file names end on the first version of the software stack that they support.
 As such we can drop old code from hooks while still being able to regenerate old configirations.

-**TODO**: The EasyBuild-* modules do not yet contain the necessary code to load the right version of the hooks.

 ## easybuild/toolchains subdirectoruy